Cohomotopy and flux quantization in $M$-theory: The unstable obstructions

 \subsection{First three stages of the unstable tower.}

-We now assmble the previous obstructions to get the integral tower.
+We now assemble the previous obstructions to get the integral tower.
 We have the following proposition. pa \begin{proposition} The first few layers of the Postnikov tower for the $4$-sphere are as follows

 where the $k$-invariants are the classes identified in the previous section.
 The two unfamiliar $k$-invariants $\alpha_7$ and $\Gamma_8$ satisfy the following properties:

 \begin{enumerate} \item $\alpha_7$ restricts to ${\rm Sq}^2\iota_5$ on the fiber; \item Under mod 2 reduction, we have that $\rho_2\Gamma_8=p_2^*\gamma_8$, where $\gamma_8\in H^8(W_1;\Z_2)$ restricts to ${\rm Sq}^2{\rm Sq}^1\iota_5$ on the fiber. \end{enumerate}